ibm-cloud-docs/codeengine/appdeploy-update.md

     * Locate the [{{site.data.keyword.codeengineshort}} Projects page](https://cloud.ibm.com/codeengine/projects){: external}.
     * Click the name of your project to open the **Overview** page.
     * Click **Applications** to open a list of your applications.
 Click the name of your application to open the application page.
 2. Click **Configuration** to open the configuration details for the selected application revision.
 3. Click **Edit and create new revision** to update the application.
 4. From the **Code** tab, you can create an image build, or you can rerun an existing image build that is referenced by your application.
 To create an image build, click **Create image from source** to run an image build.
 The Specify build details page opens where you can enter the details of your build to [deploy your app from source code](/docs/codeengine?topic=codeengine-deploy-app-source-code).
 Click **Done** when build detail updates are specified.
 5. Click **Done**.
 6. Click **Save and create** to save your changes, run the build, and deploy the app revision.
 7. After the application status changes to **Ready**, you can test the app revision.
 Click **Test application** and then click **Send request** in the Test application pane.
 To open the application in a web page, click **Application URL**.
 8. To update this application again to reference an updated build image, click **Edit and create new revision** to update the application.
 9. From the **Code** tab, click **Rerun build** and specify a unique image tag for the updated build image.
-If you want to make additional changes to the build details, click **Edit build details**.
+If you want to make more changes to the build details, click **Edit build details**.
 The Specify build details page opens where you can enter the details of your build to [deploy your app from source code](/docs/codeengine?topic=codeengine-deploy-app-source-code).
 Click **Done** when build detail updates are specified.
 10. Click **Save and create** to save your changes, run the build with your changes, and deploy the app revision.
 11. After the application status changes to **Ready**, you can test the app revision.
 Click **Test application** and then click **Send request** in the Test application pane.
 To open the application in a web page, click **Application URL**.